 Beyond COVID-19: A future of living creatively

-to address creative possibilities for theatre beyond COVID-19.
+On Tuesday 18 August, we hosted a Playwrights' Gathering to address the creative possibilities for theatre beyond COVID-19.

+The aim of the Gathering was to look at how playwrights can respond creatively to this 'new normal' and how might it influence the writing of new plays.
 As theatres slowly begin to reopen with public health measures in place, including restricted numbers and physical distancing, there will be an urgent need to explore alternative models of production, for example, outdoor performances and site-specific work, as well as hybrid theatre and digital projects.
-How can playwrights respond creatively to this 'new normal' and how might it influence the writing of new plays?

-At this Playwrights' Gathering, facilitated by playwright and theatre-maker Davey Anderson, we will collectively discuss questions such as:
+Facilitated by playwright and theatre-maker Davey Anderson, the attendees collectively discussed questions such as:

 - How can we tailor our plays for a physically distanced cast and audience?